Zero Waste Minestrone Soup

 Sometimes doing the right thing can feel overwhelming.
 You hear so much about our warming world that it’s enough to make you want to throw in the towel.
 That, however, is exactly what I love about this resolution to be better about food waste.
-It hardly takes any brain power and the solution lies squarely in my own hands.
+It hardly takes any brain power and the solution lies squarely in our own hands.
 It’s not solar power.
 It’s not better public transportation.
-It’s something I have immediate control over.
+It’s something we have immediate control over.
 Plus, since the average household throws away between $360 to $2000 a year in in wasted food, there is an economic incentive to boot.
+This Zero Waste Minestrone Soup is one simple (and tasty) way to get started.

-So, to put my money where my mouth is, Katie and I collaborated on a food waste prevention recipe.
-I call it “Kitchen Sink Minestrone” (although as I was pulling out tired-looking produce from the fridge, “landfill soup” is what really came to mind.
-The recipe is all about using whatever leftovers you have on hand, so think of it more as an outline.
+Consider this soup a food waste prevention recipe.
+It’s hard to think of a better way to use up what you have in your fridge and pantry than a pot of soup.
+It’s all about using whatever leftovers you have on hand, so think of it more as an outline.
 Soup makes good sense now, since it’s winter, but there are so many other ways to use up leftovers.

 - Sauces: Add extra veggies to sauces, even if the recipe doesn’t call for it.
 I’ve rarely seen a few extra collard leaves ruin a dish.

 - Stir-frys: This is probably our household’s most common use of extra veggies.
-Once a week, we make a “fried rice” with any extra meat or veggies we haven’t managed to use up in other recipes.
+Make a “fried rice” with any extra meat or veggies we haven’t managed to use up in other recipes.

 - Salads: If you’re shooting for a healthy meal anyways by eating a salad, why not poke around your fridge and pantry to see what you can use up.
 Fruits, greens, vegetables, beans, legumes, meat, poultry, cheese, and eggs are all fair game.

-- Sandwiches: We hardly buy lunch meat anymore and just stick with leftover chicken or firm fish like tuna or salmon, adding a bit of mayo, diced celery/fennel/apples and voila!
+- Sandwiches: Leftover turkey, chicken, or firm fish like tuna or salmon can turn into an easy meal with a bit of mayo, diced celery/fennel/apples and voila!
 Lunch or a light supper is served.

 - Blended soups: The beauty of these kinds of soups is that you can usually toss almost any kind of vegetable in there and it works.
 Plus, it’s a great way to get a few more veggies into your kids.